COLORFUL ENGINEERING LABORATORY:

-Bayesian inference algorithms for discrete distributions (the probabilistic convolution tree, ref: Serang PLOS ONE 2014 and fast numerical max-convolution, ref: Serang Journal of Computational Biology 2015), dynamic programming for de novo analysis of glycoconjugates and small molecules (SweetSEQer, ref: Serang*, Froehlich* et al. Molecular & Cellular Proteomics 2013), population-level inference of polyploid genotypes (SuperMASSA, ref: Serang et al. PLOS ONE 2012), & nonparametric machine learning for evaluating discoveries using only samples from an empirical null distribution (npCI, refs: Serang et al. Molecular & Cellular Proteomics 2012 and Serang et al. Journal of Proteome Research 2013).
+Bayesian inference algorithms for discrete distributions (the probabilistic convolution tree, ref: Serang PLOS ONE 2014 and fast numerical max-convolution, refs: Serang Journal of Computational Biology 2015; Pfeuffer and Serang 2015), dynamic programming for de novo analysis of glycoconjugates and small molecules (SweetSEQer, ref: Serang*, Froehlich* et al. Molecular & Cellular Proteomics 2013), population-level inference of polyploid genotypes (SuperMASSA, ref: Serang et al. PLOS ONE 2012), & nonparametric machine learning for evaluating discoveries using only samples from an empirical null distribution (npCI, refs: Serang et al. Molecular & Cellular Proteomics 2012; Serang et al. Journal of Proteome Research 2013).

 OPEN LECTURES ON THE ADVENTURE OF SCIENTIFIC COMPUTING